 Clearly, long-term success for hospitality businesses relies heavily on finding and retaining quality employees.
 In this article, we’ve explored why retention is so important in hospitality.
 We’ve looked at some of the reasons for high staff turnover in the industry, and we’ve discussed some strategies to improve retention in your business.

 More and more hospitality businesses are adopting tech to help them take the right steps toward higher staff retention with ease.
-The right software allows you to standardise processes and remain consistent, even across multiple sites.
+A connected people management suite allows you to standardise processes and remain consistent, even across multiple sites.